Yelp/swagger-gradle-codegen/README.md

 ## How the generated code will look like

-[Here](/SAMPLES.md) you can find some example of how the generated code will look like in your project.
+[Here](/SAMPLES.md) you can find some examples of how the generated code will look like in your project.

 ## Configuration